Chuckos/Code-Camp-Projects/Javascript-Challenges/Basic-Algorithm-Scripting/Readme.md

 ## Basic Algorithm Scripting

-A bunch of basic algorithm scripting challenges that I have complete.
+A bunch of basic algorithm scripting challenges that I have completed.